 Rivers and lakes are America’s circulatory system – whether it’s the Mighty Mississippi and the Great Lakes, or the streams and creeks and ponds that give the map its patches of blue.
-Throughout history, cities have grown up around lakes and rivers, for transportation, drinking water, and fun, so it should come as no surprise that some of America’s best colleges and universities are also on the banks of our rivers and lakes.
-For students who love the freshwater life, College Consensus has used the Consensus method to compile the top Consensus-ranked schools near lakes and rivers.
+Throughout history, cities have grown up around lakes and rivers, for transportation, drinking water, and fun, so it should come as no surprise that some of America’s best colleges are also on the banks of our rivers and lakes.
+For students who love the freshwater life, College Consensus has used the Consensus method to compile the top Consensus-ranked colleges for outdoor enthusiasts.

 What Makes River and Lake Colleges Great?